 “Help me, Obi-Wan Kenobi”— Leia Organa

-Your peers, employer, assessor or tutor are all there to support you and help you get the most out of your training.
-They’re on your side and want you to do well, so speak up and utilise their support.
+Your peers, employer, assessor or tutor are all there to support you.
+Helping you get the most out of your training.
+They’re on your side and want you to do well.
+So speak up and utilise their support.

 “I find your lack of faith disturbing.” — Darth Vader

-No matter how much preparation you do, if you don’t believe in your own ability then you’re not doing justice to all that groundwork, study and practice you’ve been doing.
-Believe you can, and you might just surprise yourself with what you can achieve.
+No matter how much preparation you do, if you don’t believe in your own ability then you’re not doing yourself justice.
+Especially to all that groundwork and practice you’ve been doing.
+Believe you can, and you might just surprise yourself.